In good times and in bad, homeschool during tough times is a part of life.

 Budget carefully and purchase groceries, measure ingredients, set bake times and temperatures – these things are maths.

-Chemical reactions, nutrition discussions, using kitchen tools safely, solids liquids, gases, safe food storage, even growing mold in the fridge, these things are science.
+Chemical reactions, nutrition discussions, using kitchen tools safely, solids liquids, gases, safe food storage, and even growing mold in the fridge, these things are science.

 Discuss, cook and eat food from other countries and different cultures – this is Geography.

 You get the idea.
-If it’s the only thing you can do, your kids can all major in four unit Food Tech.
+If it’s the only thing you can do, your kids can all major in four-unit Food Tech.
 If food technology is your major, your kids are well on their way to being equipped for real life.

 Today I Choose To Go Outside

 Apparently, holding your breath underwater, under cold water, reduces your heart rate and increases muscular relaxation, which reduces anxiety and stress.
 So does CBD, which is a helpful remedy for kids with anxiety and ADHD, according to CFAH.org.

-For my fourth spoon I choose to go outside.
+For my fourth spoon, I choose to go outside.
 I choose to walk along the beach and remember that some of the most relaxing and beautiful things in life are still free.

 Outside in nature, I see evidence of something bigger than myself, something outside my pain.
-Each sunrise reminds me that each day is new, that life goes on, that this moment will not last forever.
+Each sunrise reminds me that each day is new, that life goes on, and that this moment will not last forever.